Welcome to UNC Charlotte's Primate Behavioral Ecology Lab!

 Jessica Jacobs

 Jessica coauthored a vocal analysis of the great calls of white-handed gibbons at UNC Charlotte.
 She is currently working alongside Dr. Charles Egeland and Dr. Robert Anemone of the University of North Carolina at Greensboro on a 3D modelling project of taphonomic modifications in faunal assemblages.
-She has conducted paleontological fieldwork in the Great Divide Basin and will work at Olduvai Gorge in the summer of 2023.
-She is interested in primate nutritional ecology and evolution.
+She has conducted paleontological fieldwork in the Great Divide Basin and worked at Olduvai Gorge in the summer of 2023.
+She recently returned to her interests in primatology and presented a poster on fruit consumption and neophobia in wild capuchins at the American Society of Primatologists conference in Mexico.

 Jessica coauthored a vocal analysis of the great calls of white-handed gibbons at UNC Charlotte.
 She is currently working alongside Dr. Charles Egeland and Dr. Robert Anemone of the University of North Carolina at Greensboro on a 3D modelling project of taphonomic modifications in faunal assemblages.
-She has conducted paleontological fieldwork in the Great Divide Basin and will work at Olduvai Gorge in the summer of 2023.
-She is interested in primate nutritional ecology and evolution.
+She has conducted paleontological fieldwork in the Great Divide Basin and worked at Olduvai Gorge in the summer of 2023.
+She recently returned to her interests in primatology and presented a poster on fruit consumption and neophobia in wild capuchins at the American Society of Primatologists conference in Mexico.

 Want to join the lab?
 I am always looking for hard-working researchers to join the lab.
 If you are an undergraduate at UNC Charlotte, please email me and we can discuss ways you can get involved.
 If you are looking to join our MA program, please email me and send me your CV and a short statement about your research interests.
 You can also learn more about our MA program and apply here.